ascherj/humanity/src/pages/blog/2021-01-22-my-fav-8-vegan-youtubers.md

 featuredpost: false
 featuredimage: /img/flavor_wheel.jpg
 tags:
-  - vegan
+  - Vegan
-  - veganfood
+  - Veganfood
-  - youtube
+  - Youtube
-  - resources
+  - Resources
 ---
 Newly embarking on a vegan plant-based diet??
 Or have you been around the block but are semi-obsessed with watching vegan content on Youtube like I am?